nucleuslabs/react-restfully/README.md

 # react-restfully #
-React Restfully is a set of React Hooks and their analogous vanilla JS functions that assist you in fetching data using the `fetch()` api.
+React Restfully is a set of React Hooks and their analogous vanilla JS functions that assist you in fetching data using the `fetch()` API.

 _Version 1.0.0_